Let Appraisal Options, Inc. serve your appraisal needs

-It's probable you're paying too much in property taxes if you live in an area where property values have depreciated.
-Ad Valorem taxes are based upon a previous assessment of your house, so if values have gone down in your neighborhood, you can appeal your assessment and save money.
+It's probable you're paying too much in property taxes if you reside in an area where property values have depreciated.
+Property taxes are determined by a previous assessment of your house, so if values have declined in your area, you can challenge your assessment and save money.
 When building your case, an appraisal from us is your best evidence.
-We can assist you in disputing your tax assessment.
+We're capable of assisting you in challenging your tax assessment.

-Private Mortgage Insurance, or PMI, is an extra insurance policy that almost all lenders ask buyers to buy when the amount being loaned to the homebuyer is more than 80% of the actual value of the property.
-Since the extra payment is usually bundled into the monthly mortgage payment, it is often forgotten.
-PMI becomes unnecessary when the remaining balance of the loan - whether through market appreciation or principal pay down - decreases below the 80% mark, making this very unfavorable.
-In fact, the United States Congress implemented a law in 1998 (the Homeowners Protection Act of 1998) requiring lenders to dismiss the PMI installments when the loan-to-value ratio conditions have been met.
+Private Mortgage Insurance, or PMI, is an additional insurance policy that most lenders ask buyers to purchase when the amount being loaned to the homebuyer is more than 80% of the actual value of the property.
+Seeing that additional payment is usually bundled into the monthly mortgage payment, it is often forgotten.
+This is damaging because PMI isn't required when the remainder of the loan - whether through market appreciation or principal pay down - dips below the 80% level.
+In fact, the Homeowners Protection Act (HPA) of 1998 was implemented by the United States Congress that requires lenders to remove the PMI payments when the loan-to-value ratio conditions have been met.

-If you'd like to do away with PMI, Appraisal Options, Inc. can give you a statement regarding the value of your home.
-The price you paid for the appraisal can generally be recovered in just a few months because you'll no longer be paying the PMI.
+If you'd like to do away with PMI, Appraisal Options, Inc. will produce a statement regarding the value of your home.
+The cost of the appraisal can generally be regained in little time because you'll no longer be paying the PMI.

-A divorce can be a particularly daunting ordeal for both parties, and it is often further complicated by the challenging decision of who maintains the property.
-Regardless of the situation, it's a good idea to get an appraisal from Appraisal Options, Inc. so both parties are completely aware of the true market value of their home.
+A divorce can be an especially daunting experience for both parties, and it is often further complicated by the troublesome decision of who gets the house.
+It's a good idea to order an appraisal from Appraisal Options, Inc. so both parties are fully aware of the true market value of their home, regardless of the circumstances.

-If the parties need to sell the home, they'll have a a good idea of what price to set.
-And on the flip side, if a "buyout" is the chosen option, both parties will feel like they've received a fair assessment.
+If the parties need to sell the home, they'll have a clearer picture of what price to set.
+And if a "buyout" is the chosen option, both parties will feel like they've gotten a fair evaluation.

 Losing a loved one is a painful time in life, and settling an estate from a death, or probate, often requires an appraisal to establish Fair Market Value for the residential property involved.
 The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, guaranteeing the utmost degree of discretion.

-Most Americans don't have dedicated estate planners or executors to manage these issues, unlike wealthy individuals.
-And since a home or other property often makes up an unequal share of the total estate value, knowing the true worth of the real estate at hand is of essential importance to ensuring disputing parties walk away knowing they've gotten an honest deal.
+Most Americans don't have dedicated estate planners or executors to take care of these matters, unlike many wealthy individuals.
+And seeing that a home or other property often makes up an uneven share of the total estate value, understanding the true value of the real estate at hand is of vital importance to ensuring disputing parties leave knowing they've gotten a fair deal.

 Move to or from Osceola County for work

-Employee relocation can be a stressful event, and we understand.
-That being said, we take great care in establishing an accommodating appointment time for the appraisal inspection.
-During our detailed inspection, we suggest relocating employees to provide remarks on the positive attributes of their property, along with information regarding any recent sales or listings in their area that they want considered.
+We are familiar with the headaches involved with an employee relocation.
+That being said, we take great care in organizing a convenient appointment time for the appraisal inspection.
+We encourage relocating employees to provide remarks on the positive aspects of their property, along with information about any new sales or listings in their neighborhood that they want considered during our thorough inspection.

-Sell your home quickly — at the right price
+Close on your home promptly — for the right price

-Whether you decide to sell your home on your own or use the assistance of a real estate agent, a professional appraisal will help you make a more informed decision when determining your selling price.
-An appraiser has no vested interest in what price the house sells for, apart from real estate agents.
-Our fees are based on our efforts to finish the appraisal report and and aren't related to the sales price.
+A professional appraisal will help you make a better educated decision when determining your asking price, whether you want to sell your home on your own or use the assistance of a real estate agent.
+An appraiser has no vested interest in what amount the house sells for, apart from real estate agents.
+Our fees aren't a percentage of the sales price, but rather they are based on our efforts to complete the appraisal report.

-On a daily basis, we analyze the difference in value items like an additional bathroom or a kitchen remodel can make.
-And we're experts in knowing how long housesstay on the market.
-So, getting a professional appraisal is a reliable way to determine what improvements will add value and what a suitable sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time.
+On a daily basis, we examine the difference in value things like an extra bathroom or a kitchen remodel can make.
+And we're experts in knowing how long propertiesstay on the market.
+So, obtaining a professional appraisal is a trusted way to determine what improvements will add value and what a suitable sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time.